mrqx0195/mrqx0195/README.md

 ~~Just a high school student from China.~~

-Fresh high school graduate from China, enjoying a well-deserved break.
+~~Fresh high school graduate from China, enjoying a well-deserved break.~~

+Currently studying at Fujian Agriculture and Forestry University.

 ### Skill Set